xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2000-08-28-the-hill-tribes-of-northern-thailand.md

 a well for water and a stream nearby, which navigated an intricate series of irrigation canals that fed the rice paddies.
-The tribe was almost self
+The tribe was almost self- sufficient.

-ufficient.
 The married women of the tribe wore colorful hand-woven garments.
 Most carried small children in knapsacks on their backs.
 White and